arjuninamdar/minnow/writeups/check0.md

 Checkpoint 0 Writeup
 ====================

-My name: [your name here]
+My name: Arjun Inamdar

-My SUNet ID: [your sunetid here]
+My SUNet ID: arjun05

-I collaborated with: [list sunetids here]
+I collaborated with: ganeshve, flt

-I would like to credit/thank these classmates for their help: [list sunetids here]
+I would like to credit/thank these classmates for their help: Ganesh Venu (ganeshve)

-This lab took me about [n] hours to do.
-I [did/did not] attend the lab session.
+This lab took me about 5 hours to do.
+I did attend the lab session.

 My secret code from section 2.1 was: [code here]

-I was surprised by or edified to learn that: [describe]
+I was surprised by or edified to learn that: Sockets and connections are handled through file descriptors.
+I had prior knowledge of how file descriptors worked (from CS111), but didn't fully realize that Unix systems used this abstraction for sockets and network handling.
+This is an elegant approach to unifying the computer's various responsibilities.
+This checkpoint taught me that reading/writing information to/from a socket is as simple as reading/writing to the file descriptor: this unifies and clearly deliniates user and kernel responsibilities.

 Describe ByteStream implementation.
 [Describe data structures and approach taken.
 Describe alternative designs considered or tested.